lamnhan066/isolate_contactor/README.md

 # Isolate Contactor

-An easy way to create a new isolate and comunicate with it and support sending values between main and child isolate multiple times.
+An easy way to create a new isolate and comunicate with it and support sending values between main and child isolate multiple times via `stream`.
+So you can build your `widget` with `StreamBuilder` and always listen to the value from your `isolate`.

 This package is different from the `compute` method, IsolateContactor allows the isolate to run, send, receive data data until you terminate it.
 It'll  save a lot of starting time.